IronCoreLabs/tenant-security-client-java/benchmarks/README.md

 You have to benchmark an actual version of the TSC, though this can be a `SNAPSHOT` version published locally.
 Update the `pom.xml` to whatever version you'd like to test.

 ## Tenant Security Proxy

 In order to run the benchmarks, the TSC needs to connect to a _Tenant Security Proxy (TSP)_.
 This service is provided as a Docker container, so it is easy to run the proxy on any computer that has Docker installed.
 IronCore Labs hosts the Docker container on a publicly accessible container registry, so you can pull the image from there and run it locally.

-The TSP has a companion Docker container, the _Tenant Security Logdriver_ (LD) that runs alongside it in your environment.
-It is also hosted on the same publicly accessible container registry.

 In addition to the Docker containers, you need a configuration file that specifies how the TSP should communicate with the IronCore Labs Configuration Broker and Data Control Platform, which work together to enable the end-to-end